vkostyanetsky/Fastimer/README.md

   └───────────────────────────────────────────────────────────────────────────┘
 ```

-So you can when you started, when you are going to finish, elapsed time, remaining time and something that looks like a progress bar to visualise you spilled blood, sweat and tears :-)
+So, you can when you started, when you are going to finish, elapsed time, remaining time and something that looks like a progress bar to visualize your spilled blood, sweat, and tears :-)

 ## Stop Active Fast

 When the fast is active, the command `Stop Active Fast` appears and allows you to stop your fast when you decided to do so.

 It asks you whether you want to finish your fast or cancel it.
-Finishing means you want to store the fast in the app history; cancelling means you want to delete the information about this fast by a reason.
+Finishing means you wish to store the fast in the app history; cancelling means you wish to delete the information about this fast by a reason.

 ### Fasts Browser